 - Lastly, it increases the visibility of your research paper online without confining to a specific set of audience.
 It acts an excellent platform to showcase your creativity in disseminating knowledge.

-In addition to the above key factors, video abstracts have brought in a significant change in the storytelling approach of authors.
-Subsequently, publishers have encouraged authors to create video abstracts to be published along with their research paper on online platforms.
-Furthermore, researchers can also create video abstracts for social media to gather more traction for their published paper.
+In addition to the above key factors, abstracts have brought in a significant change in the storytelling approach of authors.
+Subsequently, publishers have encouraged authors to create these abstracts to be published along with their research paper on online platforms.
+Furthermore, researchers can also create these abstracts for social media to gather more traction for their published paper.

 What are the Different Types of Video Abstracts?

-Creating a video abstract is not limited to any single format.
+Creating such an abstract is not limited to any single format.
 You can explore different ways of presenting the same information.

 Has it been difficult at times to explain a specific concept?
 How often have you drawn a picture to illustrate your point when it was difficult to explain it verbally?